shakad72/group-7-gc/README.md

 # Software Engineering Methods Coursework Assessment

 Group project for the development of Java software, for a fictitious organisation, that reports on population information.
-The Scrum team is comprised of the following persons:
+The scrum team consists of the following persons:

 - Ahnaf Faiz
 - Kingsley Forbes